davidwl/AppLaunchpad/docs/navigation-parameters-reference.md

 - **type**: array
 - **description**: defines the list of application elements.
 - **attributes**:
   - **title** defines the application title.
-This is shown in the **appSwitcher** drop-down as well as the title in the header of the Luigi application if a user is in the context of the app.
+This is shown in the **appSwitcher** drop-down as well as the title in the header of the AppLaunchpad application if a user is in the context of the app.
   - **subTitle** defines the application sub-title.
-This is shown as the sub-title in the header of the Luigi application if a user is in the context of the app.
+This is shown as the sub-title in the header of the AppLaunchpad application if a user is in the context of the app.
-  - **link** is a link within the Luigi application that defines the root of the app.
+  - **link** is a link within the AppLaunchpad application that defines the root of the app.
 It is used to switch to the application if the drop-down entry is selected.
 It is also used to determine if a user is within the app's scope, so that the corresponding title and sub-title can be rendered in the header.

 ### showMainAppEntry
 - **type**: boolean
-- **description**: includes the link to the root of the Luigi application in the drop-down using the **title** specified in the **settings/header** section of the configuration as a label.
+- **description**: includes the link to the root of the AppLaunchpad application in the drop-down using the **title** specified in the **settings/header** section of the configuration as a label.

 ## Global search

 The global search is an input field available in the top navigation bar.
-The search is available if the Luigi configuration file contains on its root level a section called `globalSearch`.
+The search is available if the AppLaunchpad configuration file contains on its root level a section called `globalSearch`.
 Within this section you can implement and configure a search provider object.

 ### disableInputHandlers
 - **type**: boolean
 - **description**: disables the on:keyUp and other internal handlers on the search input field.
 It is a plain input field then, which can be used to attach your own handlers.
 If set to `true`, a **searchProvider** must be defined in order to show the search field, which can contain your custom logic.
-It is recommended to initialize your custom logic in the [**lifeCycle.luigiAfterInit**](lifecycle-hooks.md#luigiafterinit) hook.
+It is recommended to initialize your custom logic in the [**lifeCycle.applaunchpadAfterInit**](lifecycle-hooks.md#applaunchpadafterinit) hook.
 - **since**: 1.5.0

 ### globalSearchCenteredCancelButton